ogorton/ogorton.github.io/posts/spooling.md

 In computing, there are many cases where your data is multi-dimensional.
 But multi-dimensional arrays are unwieldy, and even usuable in certain applications, especially in distributed memory systems.
 One dimensional arrays are best.

-But if you _spool_ your data into a one-dimensional array, you ought to know where your data ends up, and ideally, be able to access it efficiently.
+If you choose to _spool_ your data into a one-dimensional array, you ought to know where your data ends up, and ideally, be able to access it efficiently.
 These notes help me do that.

 To spool an n-dimensional array into a 1-d array, we need to map an arbitrary number of indices into a single index $y$: